Science

 How Scientists Can Serve the Church

 As a scientist, exploring a world created, ordered, and sustained by God allows you to make a unique contribution to the church.
-Within the church, you can help Christians fall further in love with creation by explaining how the natural world works, and revealing how we fit within its processes.
-Your methodological approach to our love and pursuit of truth can encourage the church to strive for more precise answers, not settling for “rough and ready” answers.
-As an ambassador for the church in specialized and technical fields, you can provide an exemplar of someone whose discipline highly values logical progression and someone who is also full of faith.
+Within the church, you can help Christians fall further in love with creation by explaining how the natural world works, re-enchanting us with beauty, and revealing how we fit within its processes.
+Your methodological approach to our love and pursuit of truth can encourage the church to strive for more precise answers, not settling for “rough and ready” responses.
+As an ambassador for the church in specialized and technical fields, you can provide an exemplar of someone whose discipline highly values logical progression and someone who at the same time recognizes the space for mystery and the role of faith.
 You are also well placed to voice the limitations of science, modeling a respect for other disciplines as more appropriately equipped to answer certain questions.
 In response to the articles that follow, consider how the church could be served by what is being presented.

 Featured Resources